Skip To Content

 Associate of Science in Occupational Therapy Assistant: 109 Credits

-Offered at Columbia and Tampa.
+Offered at Tampa.

 Area I General Education Requirements: 32 Credits